cube-js/cube/docs/Getting-started.md

 ## 2. Define Your Data Schema

-Cube.js uses data schemas to generate and execute SQL.
+Cube.js uses [Data Schema][link-cubejs-schema] to generate and execute SQL.

 It acts as an ORM for your database and it is flexible enough to model everything from simple counts to cohort retention and funnel analysis.
 [Read more about Cube.js Schema][link-cubejs-schema].

-[link-cubejs-schema]: /getting-started-cubejs-schema

 You can generate schema files using the Developer Playground.
 To do so, you can start the dev server from project directory like this: